ClimateGenie/tree/README.md

 - **Conversational AI:** Deployment through chatbots to engage with users directly.
 - **Social Media Integration:** Develop the extension to work within social-media sites directly.
-- **Mobile and Web Platforms:** Development of dedicated apps and websites for easier access to people who can't use web extensions, e.g. Government workers and Mobile users
+- **Mobile and Web Platforms:** Development of dedicated apps and websites for easier access to people who can't use web extensions, such as Government workers and Mobile users.

 ### Future Partnerships